 Access to Care

-Throughout 2013, Sutter Health continued to expand and integrate our multifaceted electronic health record system (EHR).
-Our EHR uses advanced digital technologies to ensure a highly personalized experience for our patients and to help our clinicians better coordinate medical care—safely and securely.
+Sutter EHR uses advanced digital technologies to integrate patient medical information to ensure a highly personalized experience for our patients and to help clinicians better coordinate medical care—safely and securely.

 In addition, in April 2014 our consumer-friendly patient portal, My Health Online, surpassed 1 million patients signed up, or more than 62 percent of adult patients across our network.
 Part of Sutter EHR since 2001, the tool gives patients secure online access to their personal health information via desktop computer or mobile device.
 Patients can email their doctors, renew prescriptions, pay bills, schedule appointments and review test results—anytime, anywhere.

 “Patients want to know that the advice you’re giving them is personal.
 That’s what we do with My Health Online.”

 medical director, My Health Online

 System enables coordinated patient care

 Sutter Health implemented another piece of our secure health information exchange system to help us continue to improve and coordinate care for our patients.
 In 2014, doctors and other clinicians in our network quickly and safely exchanged medical information for more than 1 million patients with more than 200 other organizations in 43 states.
 Rather than relying on fax or mail, through our secure electronic system doctors can download details of patients’ previous tests, treatments and medicines so they can better understand patients’ medical conditions and order only what’s necessary.
 With access to complete and timely information, doctors spend less time gathering medical records from other providers and can focus on what matters most: caring for patients.